brooklynrail/brooklynrail-platform/content/people/rudolph-frieling.md

 ---
-name: Rudolph Frieling
+name: Rudolf Frieling
-first_name: Rudolph
+first_name: Rudolf
 last_name: Frieling
 short_bio: "Curator of Media Arts at the San Francisco Museum of Modern Art (SFMOMA), **Rudolf Frieling** is  the co-curator of the recent retrospectives